 - older people, over 65yrs old

 - people living in residential or sheltered housing

-We regularly monitor our membership to establish whether we are achieving these goals so, if you are a member and have received your anonymous monitoring form, we would be very grateful if you could return it in the Freepost envelope supplied or, if you picked it up at an event and forgot the envelope, post it to:
+We regularly monitor our membership to establish whether we are achieving these goals so, if you are a member and have received your anonymous monitoring form, we would be very grateful if you could return it to us at :

 Sarah Minter, The Park, Daventry Road, Knowle, Bristol, BS4 1DQ